12 Sights in Fehmarn, Germany (with Map and Images)

 Legend

-The Marienleuchte lighthouse serves as a cross-mark and orientation beacon for shipping in the Fehmarn Belt.
-It is located about 1.3 kilometers southeast of the Puttgarden ferry station in the northeast of the island of Fehmarn.
+The Marienleuchte lighthouse serves as a cross-mark and orientation light for shipping in the Fehmarn Belt.
+It is located about 1.3 kilometres southeast of the Puttgarden ferry station in the northeast of the island of Fehmarn.
 In 1964, the red-and-white striped reinforced concrete tower took over the functions of the neighbouring clinker brick building from 1831/32.

-The original dolmen of Katharinenhof is a megalithic tomb on the island of Fehmarn in Schleswig-Holstein, Germany.
-It is located southeast of Katharinenhof, east of Vitzdorf in a megalithic bed about 2.0 meters high and measuring 40 × 18 m, of which some of the edging stones have been preserved, but mostly not in situ.
+The primeval dolmen of Katharinenhof is a megalithic tomb on the island of Fehmarn (Schleswig-Holstein).
+It is located southeast of Katharinenhof, east of Vitzdorf in a megalithic bed about 2.0 meters high and measuring 40 × 18 m, of which part of the setting stones has been preserved, but mostly not in situ.

 5. Leuchtturm Flügge

-The Flügge lighthouse is located in the southwest of the island of Fehmarn, a few kilometers west of the Fehmarn Sound Bridge.
-The lighthouse is open to the public and offers a wide view over the Krummsteert, the Fehmarn Sound Bridge to Staberhuk - on the other side to Heiligenhafen and Großenbrode.
+The Flügge lighthouse is located in the southwest of the island of Fehmarn, a few kilometres west of the Fehmarnsund Bridge.
+The lighthouse is open to the public and offers a wide view over the Krummsteert, the Fehmarnsund Bridge to the Staberhuk – on the other side to Heiligenhafen and Großenbrode.

 6. Niobe-Denkmal